alexiszamanidis/2022/README.md

 -   Install the dependencies: `yarn`
 -   Run the application locally: `yarn dev`
 -   Configure the files listed below to your personal preferences(Of course you can configure any file but these are the most useful ones)
+    -   The `react-icons` package has been installed, so if you want to import a new icon or a different one, you can search [here](https://react-icons.github.io/react-icons/search)
 -   Change the `NEXT_PUBLIC_BASE_PATH` env variable to your repository name
+    -   The `NEXT_PUBLIC_BASE_PATH` has been defined in the `.github/workflows/deploy.yml` file
 -   Push it to your GitHub account
 -   Go to your repository on Github -> Settings -> Pages
     -   Select `gh-pages` for your branch